db-ok/SofleChocWireless/docs/build_guide_choc_wireless.md

 ### Microcontroller

 There are various options for how the microcontroller can be installed.
 Here, we'll describe just a couple of those options:
-1. The Sprint Pin Header option
+1. The Spring Pin Header option
 2. The Socket option

 #### Spring Pin Header option